iTwin/reality-data-client/README.md

-# @bentley/reality-data-client
+# @iTwin/reality-data-client

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See LICENSE.md for license terms and full copyright notice.

 ## Description

-The __@bentley/reality-data-client__ package contains client wrappers for sending requests to the ProjectWise Context Share (Reality Data Service).
+The __@iTwin/reality-data-client__ package contains client wrappers for sending requests to the Reality Data API.

 ## Documentation